-The Committee Chair is the primary PhD Advisor and must be a Disability Studies faculty member (including OT faculty that hold appointments in DHD), and who is a full member of the UIC graduate College (tenure and tenure-track faculty only).
+The Committee Chair is the primary PhD Advisor and must be a Disability and Human Development faculty member (including OT faculty that hold appointments in DHD), and who is a full member of the UIC graduate College (tenure and tenure-track faculty only).
 The Advisor/Chair works with the student to select the remaining four committee members.
 The full committee consists of:

-- Three Disability Studies faculty (including Advisor/Chair); - Three UIC Graduate College faculty with full membership (tenure/tenure-track); - Two tenured faculty at UIC (associate or full professors); and

-• One outside of home department (a UIC faculty member or member from outside of UIC).
+- Three DHD faculty (including Advisor/Chair); - At least one (1) member must have their home department in DHD. - Three UIC Graduate College faculty with full membership (tenure/tenure-track); - Two tenured faculty at UIC (associate or full professors); and - One outside of home department (a UIC faculty member or member from outside of UIC).